Arbroath F.C. 36–0 Bon Accord F.C.: Concurrent Dundee Harp match

 On the same day, 18 mi away in Dundee, Dundee Harp were also playing in the first round of the Scottish Cup against Aberdeen Rovers.
 Dundee Harp beat Aberdeen Rovers 35–0.
-The referee noted 37 goals, but Harp's secretary suggested a miscount must have occurred as he had recorded only 35.
+The referee is said to have noted 37 goals, but Harp's secretary suggested a miscount must have occurred as he had recorded only 35.
 The match official, acknowledging it was difficult for him to keep accurate details during such a deluge of goals, accepted the lower tally and wired the official score of 35–0 to the Scottish Football Association headquarters.

-Bon Accord and Rovers had played each other the previous February, Bon Accord winning 5–3.
+However, unlike in the Arbroath-Bon Accord match, contemporary reports do not refer to any disallowed goals.

 Aftermath

 In the following rounds of the Scottish Cup, Arbroath beat local rivals Forfar Athletic 9–1 in the second round and Dundee East End 7–1 in the third round before losing 5–3 to Hibernian in the fourth round, scoring a total of 55 goals in that season's Scottish Cup.
 Bon Accord did win a Cup tie in 1891–92, beating Stonehaven 8–0 away in the first preliminary round, but wound up at the end of the season.

+Jim Lornie, grandson of the hapless Bons goalkeeper Andrew, played in goal for Arbroath in 1952, before joining St Mirren.

-To celebrate the historic achievement of the scoreline, the Angus MSP Andrew Welsh tabled a motion in the Scottish Parliament in 2000.
+To celebrate the historic achievement of the scoreline, Angus MSP Andrew Welsh tabled a motion in the Scottish Parliament in 2000.

 In December 2000, Romanian side Carpați Mârșa beat Avântul Dârlos 41–0, but the result was not ratified as it was not in a professional competition, so Arbroath maintained their record.
+(Note: This is despite the fact that Arbroath's win was also not in a professional competition, as professionalism was not permitted in Scottish football until 1893.)
 A similar situation arose in May 2016, when Pelileo SC beat Indi Native 44–1 in an Ecuadorian third division match.

 On 31 October 2002, Malagasy side AS Adema beat SO l'Emyrne 149–0 in the national championship; while this has been claimed as the record for highest victory margin in a senior football competition, SOE intentionally scored own goals throughout the match as a protest to a refereeing decision in their previous match, meaning Arbroath still holds the record margin of victory for a contested match in senior football.

 In March 2012, amateur side Wheel Power FC won 58–0 against Nova 2010 FC, eclipsing the Illogan Reserves' 55–0 victory against Madron FC in the Cornish Mining League in November 2010 to become the biggest win in British football history.

 On 2 August 2020, TPS II Winogrady beat Big Show FC 46–0 in a Polish Cup regional tie in Poznań.